-The best Windows laptops are light enough to carry all day, powerful enough to tackle your daily workload without chugging, and power-efficient enough that you don't need to worry about unplugging to get some work done on the go.
-A great screen and a comfy keyboard wouldn't hurt, either.
+The best Windows laptops are light enough to carry all day, powerful enough to tackle your daily workload without lag, and power-efficient enough that you don't need to worry about unplugging to get some work done on the go.
+A great screen and a comfy keyboard are also key components.